ACM40960/project-greenhomeai/README.md

 ## 🙏 Acknowledgments

 - **University College Dublin (UCD)** — for providing academic guidance and access to datasets.
-- **Prof. [Your Professor’s Name]** — for supervision and feedback throughout the project.
+- **Dr. Sarp Akcay ** — for supervision and feedback throughout the project.
 - **Course ACM40960 — Mathematical Modelling** — under which this project was developed.
-- **Team Members** — Balpreet Kaur (data preprocessing, modeling, documentation), Akshay Musterya (model training, evaluation, UI integration).
 - **Open-source contributors** — R community, Microsoft LightGBM team, and developers of `shiny`, `plotly`, and other libraries that made this project possible.